Terraform-VMWare-Modules/terraform-vsphere-vm3nic/README.md

 * You can use `is_windows_image = "true"` to set the customization type to Windows (By default it is set to Linux customization)
 * You can use `data_disk = "true"` to add one additional disk (Supported in both Linux and Windows deployment)
   * By default it is set to 20GB.
 You can modify it by using `data_disk_size_gb` variable.
+* You can use 'template_with_dual_disk = "true"' to set terraform for deploy a linux image with already 2 disks.

 Below is an example of windows deployment with all available feature sets.